APRIL 2026 NEWSLETTER

 Educate.
 Advocate.
 Celebrate.

+We educate the public and decision-makers about why historic places matter.
 We advocate for smart tools and policies that support reinvestment and community vitality.
 And we celebrate Omaha’s buildings, neighborhoods, and stories so they continue to be lived in and loved.

 Right now, all three of those efforts are very much in motion.